microsoft/CromwellOnAzure/docs/troubleshooting-guide.md

 You can explore exceptions or logs to find the reason for failure, and use time ranges or [Kusto Query Language](https://docs.microsoft.com/en-us/azure/kusto/query/) to narrow your search.<br/>

+### Check Azure Storage Tier
+Cromwell utilizes Blob storage containers and Blobfuse to allow your data to be accessed and processed.
+The [Blob Storage Access Tier](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-storage-tiers?tabs=azure-portal) can have a demonstrable effect on your analysis time, particularly on your initial VM preparation.
+If you experience this, we would recommend setting your access tier to "Hot" instead of "Cool".
+You can do this under the "Access Tier" settings in the "Configuration" menu on Azure Portal.
+NOTE: this only affects users utilizing Gen2 Storage Accounts.
+All Gen 1 "Standard" blobs are access tier "Hot" by default.

 ## Customizing your Cromwell on Azure instance
 ### Connect to the host VM that runs all the Docker containers